Part VII

 Treat any movement toward “I am beyond consequence” as a red-flag state, not a realization.

-If you notice yourself or a teacher using non-duality to bypass repair, minimize impact, or cross boundaries, stop advanced Void work, return to Tier 1 grounding tools, and seek supervision or therapeutic support before proceeding.
+If you notice yourself or a teacher using non-duality to bypass repair, minimize impact, or cross boundaries, stop advanced Void Meditation work, return to Tier 1 Grounding tools, and seek supervision or therapeutic support before proceeding.

-Rather than restating every guardrail, lean on the ethical scaffolding you have already built—the Preface’s “How I Work” agreements and the Living-Consent frameworks in Part VI.
+Lean on the ethical scaffolding you have already built—the Preface’s Serene Center agreements and the Living-Consent frameworks in Part VI (Ethics).
 Let those agreements hold the consent architecture that helps you live this discernment in practice.

 Integrating Light and Shadow from Your Inner Ground